corpsecouch/corpsecouch.github.io/src/articles/archive/the dark-side-of-the-ux-force/index.md

 ---
 title: 'The Dark Side of the UX Force'
 date: '2015-10-17T12:00'
+description: 'One night, I asked some conferece speakers “Wouldn’t it be cool if someone from Zynga gave a presentation on Dark UX?”
+Jaws dropped.'
 layout: 'article'
 preview:
     text: 'One night, I asked some conferece speakers “Wouldn’t it be cool if someone from Zynga gave a presentation on Dark UX?”
 Jaws dropped.'